13pixlar/sticky-list/readme.txt

 **Multiple file uploads in same field does not work**<br>
 This will be addressed in a future version of Sticky List.

+**Post image meta fields are not populated when editing an entry** When editing an entry that has Wordpress Post Image Field the meta inputs are not populated with existing values.
+This is due to how Gravity Form saves the data.
+This issue *might* be adressed in a future version if requested.

 == Installation ==

 1. Upload extracted folder to the '/wp-content/plugins/' directory